 So during meditation or prayer, whatever it will take us to connect to the spiritual world and fight our spiritual battle is what is required of us as long as our faith is channeled to the Heavenly Kingdom and Christ is the source of our faith.

 And we don’t consider the carved image before us as the source of our faith and salvation, but in the real picture of the image that truly exist in Heaven using the carved one before us as a means to connect to the real one.

-Believe it or not, Roman Catholics have easier access to spiritual realms because of the materials they use in prayers and meditations that keeps the mind focused, thus allowing the soul to remain in purity and free from worldly imaginations.
+Believe it or not, Roman Catholics have easier access to spiritual realms because of the materials they use in prayers and meditations that keep the mind focused, thus allowing the soul to remain in purity and free from worldly imaginations.

-All the same, stick to your beliefs and don’t undermine or criticise another person’s beliefs, because what matter is the spirit in which the prayer was said, and the source of faith in which we cast our hope of believing on the prayer to be answered.
+All the same, stick to your beliefs and don’t undermine or criticize another person’s beliefs, because what matter is the spirit in which the prayer was said, and the source of faith in which we cast our hope of believing on the prayer to be answered.
 And when Christ is the source of our ‘Faith’, what else matters?

 Feel free to share your views.